 The small date aperture between 4 and 5 o’clock is also black.

 What can I say about this one?
-I personally don’t really like the sense of massive presence that emanates from this timekeeper.
+I personally don’t like the sense of massive presence that emanates from this timekeeper.
 However, I am sure that there will be hundreds of well to do watch collectors that will be ready to part with at least $9000 to get their hands on this limited edition timekeeper.

 The good thing about this is that at least part of the proceeds from the sale of the Breitling Chronomat 44 TOPGUN will be donated to a charity, which will be selected by TOPGUN staff.

-Breitling Chronomat 44 TOPGUN Automatic Chronograph watch specification
+Breitling Chronomat 44 TOPGUN Chronograph specification

 Movement: Automatic, Breitling caliber B01, in-house, COSC-certified chronometer, Swiss Made